ranjanrajeev95/Video_Chatting_App/README.md

-# 💻 MeetingPoint
+# 💻 Video_Chatting

-A video conference app using WebRTC [https://meetingpoint.herokuapp.com/](https://meetingpoint.herokuapp.com/)
+A video chatting App using WebRTC [https://meetingpoint.herokuapp.com/](https://meetingpoint.herokuapp.com/)

 A **roomId** is automatically generated and appended to the `URL` when visited to the above `URL`.